Laurie Miller

 Individual sport athletes who carry a lot of pressure

-Athletes in aesthetic sports where you're constantly being judged
+Athletes in aesthetic sports where appearance and body are scrutinized

 Non-athletes are welcome too.

-If you're a young person dealing with anxiety, stress, perfectionism, or self-criticism—even if you're not in a sport—I'd love to work with you.
+If you're a young woman (ages 9-25) dealing with depression, anxiety, eating disorders, perfectionism, or other mental health concerns—even if you're not in a sport—I'd love to work with you.

 -